NervAILabs/nervai-docs/index.rst

 ..
-VisualML documentation master file, created by sphinx-quickstart on Tue Mar 19 13:52:01 2024.
+NervAI Engine documentation master file, created by sphinx-quickstart on Tue Mar 19 13:52:01 2024.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to VisualML!
+Welcome to NervAI Engine!
 ====================================

 .. toctree::